dfkaye/xyz/README.md

 that kind of chaining is more suited to BCE scripts, i.e., "before CommonJS era"

-`monadic chaining` - which term I coin here for the nonce - means returning the same *function*, which manages some other object internally. that's not really a monad, but it's not quite currying either as it memoizes search/load results, and it's not purely declarative (there's work behind the scenes and the order matters), which means it looks like a stream but isn't really that either.

-it is, however, more readable, IMO.
+I'm advocating something more *monadic* where the `define()` function returns *itself* or another function which manages some other object internally.
+That's not really a *monad* - more like *currying* - and *memoizing* of search/load results.
+It's a bit more declarative (though there's work behind the scenes and the order matters), making it more readable, IMO.

 ## what do you mean?